VikasChidananda/RBC-SymExDRL/README.md

-# Distributed control of Rayleigh-B&eacute;nard convection through symmetry exploiting deep reinforcement learning
+# Distributed control of Rayleigh-B&eacute;nard convection using symmetry exploiting deep reinforcement learning

 (Codebase will be public soon...)